Documenting the process ✏️

-Logic exceptions: Logic exceptions happen when something is wrong with the information that is being processed.
+Business exceptions: Business exceptions happen when something is wrong with the information being processed.
 For example, if an order has incomplete data, the operation has to stop.
 Or maybe the business requires specific rules that the operator knows about: "do not sell more than ten pieces a day for that product".
 These need to be written down carefully because the robot will have to follow the same rules.

 System exceptions: Software can have bugs, network connections can fail, passwords can no longer be valid: in all these cases, we say that a system exception has happened.
 Write down all these possible cases, explain what the operator sees, and if there are ways to get around them.

-In our example, a logic exception happens if Maria types her password wrong, and a system exception is a server error that she reports to see sometimes.
+In our example, a business exception happens if Maria types her password wrong, and a system exception is a server error that she reports to see sometimes.